dynamai/dynamai.github.io/README.md

 <br>

 ## People
-- Lab founder/CEO: [Soon Hoe Lim](https://shoelim.github.io/), Assistant Professor at KTH and Nordita
+- Lab founder and CEO: [Soon Hoe Lim](https://shoelim.github.io/), Assistant Professor at KTH and Nordita

 ## Contact
 We are happy to hear from you!
 For any enquiries and comments, please contact us via the email address: soon DOT hoe DOT lim AT su DOT se.